mkobuolys/dartpad-workshop-segmented-state/src/handle_error_state/instructions.md

 ## Use `error` property

-Firstly, "upgrade" the `BlocBuilder` widget and replace it with `BlocConsumer`.
+_TODO 1_ - Firstly, "upgrade" the `BlocBuilder` widget and replace it with `BlocConsumer`.
 The main difference between these two widgets is that `BlocConsumer` additionally exposes a listener that could trigger an action on state change.
 Showing a `SnackBar` is a side action that happens on error.
 Thus, it makes sense to use a `listener` callback of `BlocConsumer` for that.

-Check if the error property is not `null` inside the listener.
+_TODO 2_ - Check if the error property is not `null` inside the listener.
 If there is an error in the state, create a `SnackBar` and show it in the UI for 2 seconds:

 ```
 class ShapeView extends StatelessWidget {